National Cemetery Administration

 Artificial flowers will be permitted on graves only during the period from Nov.
 10 through March 1.

 Potted plants will be permitted on graves only during the period extending 10 days before through 10 days after Easter Sunday, Memorial Day, Veterans Day and Christmas.

-Christmas wreaths, grave blankets and other seasonal adornments may be placed on graves from Dec.
-15 through Jan.
-10. They may not be secured to headstones or markers.
+Christmas wreaths, grave blankets and other seasonal adornments may be placed on graves 10 days before through 10 days after Christmas.
+They may not be secured to headstones or markers.

 Permanent plantings, statues, vigil lights, breakable objects and similar items are not permitted on the graves.
 The Department of Veterans Affairs does not permit adornments that are considered offensive, inconsistent with the dignity of the cemetery or considered hazardous to cemetery personnel.
 For example, items incorporating beads or wires may become entangled in mowers or other equipment and cause injury.

 Permanent items removed from graves will be placed in an inconspicuous holding area for one month prior to disposal.
 Decorative items removed from graves remain the property of the donor but are under the custodianship of the cemetery.
 If not retrieved by the donor, they are then governed by the rules for disposal of federal property.